legobmw99/Stormlight/Design.md

 Create a mod which implements Surgebinding from Brandon Sanderson's *The Stormlight Archives* to Minecraft

 ### Items
  * Crystal Spheres.
 Made with glass, and a diamond or emerald.
 Used to store Stormlight, and Charged variant is created in Thunderstorms.
 Used item is known as Dun Crystal, and can be recharged.
-Can be placed as a light source
+Can be placed as a light source.
+Should have a quality modifier.
+Consider other Lights
  * Shardblade.
-OP lightsaber, but super rare.
-Possibly similar to elytra, worldgen castles which are super rare.
+OP lightsaber, requires spren and 'good behavior'?.
  * Shardplate.
 The OP armor equivalent of the above.
+   * Dead versions of both if behavior violated
  * Honorblade.
 A possible alternative to the above shardblade which grants Surgebinding ability.
  ### Mechanics
-* Each surgebinder can be granted two surges
+* Each surgebinder can be granted two surges.
+May need to make them different per-order, so more like 20
 * Surges
   1. Gravitation - Can control gravity.
 Use nogravity or levitation effect.
   2. Adhesion - Binds stuff together.
 Stick entities to blocks?